-Figure 3 shows the production of sawnwood, panels and paper and paperboard from Swiss wood industries for the years 1900 to 2021.
+Figure 3 shows the production of sawnwood, panels and paper and paperboard from Swiss wood industries for the years 1900 to 2022.
 The production of sawnwood increased until 1990.
 Since then, a trend of decreasing production started and remained until 2013.
 Since 2014, the production of sawnwood has stabilised.
 Panel production slightly increased until 2010 and is declining since then.
-The production of paper and paperboard decreased between 1990 and 2021.
+The production of paper and paperboard decreased between 1990 and 2022.
 The average total production modelled since 1990 is about 1'253'000 m3 yr-1 for sawnwood, about 756'000 m3 yr-1 for panels, and respectively for paper and paperboard about 144'000 tonnes yr-1.

-Figure 3: Production of HWP from domestic harvesting (sawnwood and panels in millions of m3, paper and paperboard in millions of tonnes); 1990-2021.
+Figure 3: Production of HWP from domestic harvesting (sawnwood and panels in millions of m3, paper and paperboard in millions of tonnes); 1990-2022.
 The share of recovered fibre pulp in paper production is excluded.

 The inflow to and the outflow from the HWP pool for the categories sawnwood, panels and paper and paperboard are shown in Figure 4.
 The inflows are similar to the trends in production.
 Also, the effects of the storms Vivian (1990) and Lothar (2000) can be distinguished.
-In 2012, the sawnwood inflow dropped below the outflow and remained lower until 2021.
+In 2012, the sawnwood inflow dropped below the outflow and remained lower until 2020.

-The inflow rate for panels was slightly fluctuating from 1990 to 2010; afterward there was a gradually decreasing trend but the inflow remained higher than outflow until 2021.
-In 2019 inflow and outflow for panels was almost equal.
+The inflow rate for panels was slightly fluctuating from 1990 to 2010; afterward there was a gradually decreasing trend but the inflow remained higher than outflow, except in 2019.

-For paper and paperboard there was a slightly decreasing trend for both inflow and outflow from 1990 to 2021.
+For paper and paperboard there was a slightly decreasing trend for both inflow and outflow from 1990 to 2022.
 Inflow and outflow are almost the same over the whole period which can be explained by the short lifetime of only two years.

-Figure 4: Inflow and outflow from the HWP pool for the categories sawnwood, panels and paper/paperboard; 1990-2021.
+Figure 4: Inflow and outflow from the HWP pool for the categories sawnwood, panels and paper/paperboard; 1990-2022.

-Figure 5 and Table 1 show the development of the carbon stock changes for the categories sawnwood, panels and paper and paperboard between 1990 and 2021.
+Figure 5 and Table 1 show the development of the carbon stock changes for the categories sawnwood, panels and paper and paperboard between 1990 and 2022.
 Until 1991, sawnwood was the dominant category for the HWP pool.
-However, wood-based panels gained in importance.
+However, wood panels gained in importance.
 Since 2001 the contribution by panels is higher than that from sawnwood in most years.
-From 2012 onwards, sawnwood became a source.
+From 2012 to 2020, sawnwood became a source.
 In 2019, also the panels switched from a sink to a (small) source.
-The value for paper and paperboard fluctuates and represents about 5% of the total HWP emissions/removals.
+The value for paper and paperboard fluctuates and represents about 5 % of the total HWP emissions/removals.

-Figure 5: Carbon stock changes from HWP (positive values refer to emissions, negative values refer to removals) between 1990 and 2021.
+Figure 5: Carbon stock changes from HWP (positive values refer to emissions, negative values refer to removals) between 1990 and 2022.